 Using the Old Testament as the basic textbook, this course surveys the history of the Hebrew people.
-It relates their cultural and religious heritage to contemporary affairs and personal religious experiences.
+It relates to their cultural environment as well as to contemporary affairs and personal religious experiences.
+Problem areas and controversial matters are discussed.
 Each semester.

-162 Religion in Life II. neligions and history is first examined.
-Then with the New Testa-Inter-piblical textbook, the times of Christ, the Apostolic leaders, ment as the basic textbook, the times of Christ, the Apostolic leaders, ment as the basic Christianity are surveyed.
-Spiritual values and example are stressed.
-Each semester. and Illis are stressed.
+162. Religion in Life II.

+Inter-biblical history is first examined.
+Then with the New Testament as the basic textbood, the times of Christ, the Apostolic leaders, and first-century Christianity are surveyed.
+Spiriual values and experiences are stressed.
 Each semester.

 213. European Civilization.

-A study of the general pattern of world civilization from the Renaissance to the present, with emphasis on development of the new life and thought which culminated in the 19th-century ascendancy of the West as thought will as the 20th-century clashes of ideologies and quests for world order.
+A study of the general pattern of world civilization from the Renaissance to the present, with emphasis on development of the new life and thought which culminated in the 19th-century ascendancy of the West as well as the 20th-century clashes of ideologies and quests for world order.
 Each semester.